Common wheat: History

 Wheat first reached North America with Spanish missions in the 16th century, but North America's role as a major exporter of grain dates from the colonization of the prairies in the 1870s.
-As grain exports from Russia ceased in the First World War, grain production in Kansas doubled.
+As grain exports from Russia ceased during World War I, grain production in Kansas doubled.

 Worldwide, bread wheat has proved well adapted to modern industrial baking, and has displaced many of the other wheat, barley, and rye species that were once commonly used for bread making, particularly in Europe.